BenBreaksThings/CornettoLeague/README.md

 - Waivers will be managed by a continual rolling system.
 Once you use your waiver priority to obtain a player from the waiver wire, you will go to the bottom of the list.
 - Players on the waiver wire will lock at the start of their game and will unlock on Wednesday morning.
 - A free agent period will be active from Wednesday to the start of a player’s game on Thursday, Sunday, or Monday depending on when they play.
-- For more information regarding the Yahoo waiver settings, players are encouraged to look into the [Yahoo Waiver FAQ](https://help.yahoo.com/kb/SLN6427.html)

 # TRADES
 - All accepted trades will be alerted through Yahoo’s alert system.
 You will need to set your Yahoo account to alert you of trades through your settings.
 If you need help, please ask.